[Analysis] Why the EU anti-money laundering list is so short

 For its part, the commission said it was "aware that there are still weak links in the EU's anti-money laundering regimes, despite a lot of progress being made ... particularly in the Nordic-Baltic region".

-Last week's anti-money laundering blacklist and other reforms were unveiled by Latvia's EU commissioner, Valdis Dombrovskis, who was "personally" pushing for change, the commission said.
+Last week's EU blacklist was unveiled by Latvia's commissioner, Valdis Dombrovskis, who was "personally" pushing to clean things up, the commission said.

-But amid Demetriades' call for accountable leadership, Dombrovskis' track record made him look less like an EU knight in shining armour.
+But amid the calls for more accountable leadership, Dombrovskis' track record made him look less like an EU knight in shining armour.

 The 48-year old was Latvian prime minister between 2009 and 2014.